CLEAR AND SIMPLE COSTS

 Please ask any questions you have about costs in our initial discussion.

-These typically include a cost contribution from your employer.
+Settlement Agreements typically include a cost contribution from your employer.
 This is usually enough to cover the cost of meeting you and reviewing the agreement.

 If you then decide to accept the agreement, the contribution will usually cover all your costs.